os-data/eu-structural-funds/hr/Description.md

-The landing page for the Croatia dataset is
+The landing page for the Croatia dataset is http://www.strukturnifondovi.hr/projekti.

-Here we found one dataset containing all Dutch EU Subsidies in one CSV file:
+Here we found one dataset containing all Croatian EU Subsidies in one CSV file: http://www.strukturnifondovi.hr/UserDocsImages/Documents/KartaProjekataZaWeb%201.4.2016.xls

-Data Set All Funds:
-http://www.strukturnifondovi.hr/UserDocsImages/Documents/KartaProjekataZaWeb%201.4.2016.xls

 Funds: ESF, ERDF, Fisheries Funds, and Interregional Funds